 How to open a merchant account: a guide to get started fast

 What is the integral part of each online business, aside from qualitative products or services and purchasers, of course?
 Probably, it’s the ability for your purchasers to pay with cards and for you to accept online payments.
-To provide customers with this functionality, merchants must enter into an agreement with a bank and open a merchant account.
-This is not always a quick and easy procedure, but we’ve collected the basic tips to facilitate this process for you.
+To provide customers with this functionality, merchants must enter into an agreement with a bank and open a merchant account for business.
+This is not always a quick and easy procedure, but we’ve collected the basic tips on how to create a merchant account to facilitate this process for you.

 Step 1.
 The money is debited from a client’s card =>